 Handle With Care

 Managers need to be as articulate as possible when communicating with their shareholders about what the conversions entails because they will be the most impacted.
-“Investors are at the heart of the conversion,” says Peggy Vena, Director of ETF Product Development at Citi Securities Services.
+“Investors are at the heart of the conversion,” says Peggy Vena, Global Head of ETF Services at Citi Securities Services.
 “Having a proactive shareholder communication plan can help to facilitate a smoother transition and avoid operational issues down the road.”
 A conversion will impact shareholders in a few keyways.
 For example, a share-class consolidation may be required as an ETF will typically only have a single share class, as opposed to a mutual fund that often operates multiple share classes.
 Another potential impact will be resolving the fractional share issue.
 Unlike mutual funds, ETFs do not usually issue fractional shares; so managers will need to redeem those shares ahead of any conversion.

 The biggest challenge in the conversion of a mutual funds is dealing with how ETFs are held by the end investor.
 Unlike mutual funds, it is not possible for shareholders to invest directly into an ETF because they are traded on the secondary market.
 Consequently, investor ETF shares are always held in brokerage accounts.
 In addition, unlike with a mutual fund, the ETF transfer agent must be a member of the Depository Trust and Clearing Corporation.
 “The ETF transfer agency process is the biggest logistical challenge when converting a mutual fund into an ETF, especially if underlying mutual fund shareholders don’t have brokerage accounts,” explains Vena.
 “It’s critical that all ETF shares are delivered to the relevant participants ahead of the market opening on conversion date ― a process which needs to be exercised with extraordinary care and diligence.”
 To ensure this goes well, managers must identify who their direct shareholders are and engage with a brokerage firm to create a straightforward mechanism by which to open accounts or utilize a stock transfer agent to allow investors to continue to hold ETFs in registered form.